discoposse/Vagrant-DigitalOcean-Jenkins/README.md

 - Your Client ID for Digital Ocean
 - Your API Key for Digital Ocean

-This will build a server named 'jenkins' on an Ubuntu 14.04 server and deploy the Jenkins components using Juju.
+This will build a server named 'jenkins' on an Ubuntu 14.04 server and deploy the Jenkins components.